beamable/Changelogs/com-beamable-changelog.md

 ## [Unreleased]

 ### Fixed
-- Open portal on user realm, don't force the editor one.
+- Admin Console - opens portal on user realm instead of the editor one.
+Useful when realm changed in runtime.

 ## [2.1.3] - 2025-03-10